felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 What difference does that make?
 For one, it made me realize an important
 lesson: books are not valuable.
 It is their content that is valuable.
+Most precisely, their knowledge nuggets.

-As a money-poor grad student, I was relatively short on cash and keeping my old course manuals is not something I could afford to do.
+As a money-poor grad student, I was relatively short on cash and keeping my old course manuals was not something I could afford to do.
 Thus, I took great care of my manuals, seldom highlighting or writing in them, so that I could sell them at a higher price later on.

 But this way of thinking is fundamentally flawed.
 To make an extra $40 per book sold, I was taking the risk of having a sub-optimized learning experience.
 Without realizing it, I always saw my books as someone else's items that I was borrowing.
 This was so wrong.
 As a student, I depriving myself of potentially useful learning tools.
-Like a mechanic afraid to break a wrench.
+I was like a mechanic afraid of breaking a wrench.
 Maybe I did this naturally since I was used to owning collectible items (see [how and why I got rid of my video game collection](/posts/2021/03/selling-my-video-game-collection-the-hoarding-project/)).
-I'm glad I got through my studies despite this backwards mindset, but I don't plan on ever doing this again.
+I'm glad I got through my studies despite this backwards mindset, but I don't plan on doing this ever again.

 Now, my mindset is different.
 A broken book is beautiful.
 It means someone gave it the time it deserved.
 And, indirectly, if this broken